Home | Site Index | Disclaimer | Email Me!

 John Deere, who has crossed over to the dark side, harassing legitimate eBay sellers who are using their licensed fabric.
 They didn't have the guts to do the dirty deed themselves.
 We have added their Cyber Cops, De Novo Legal, LLP, as well.
 Added December 1, 2007

 Juice Plus, who doesn't seem to believe in their own product's safety.
-They don't want anyone reselling their over-priced schlop even though the law says they can. maybe we should call them Juice Pus instead.
+They don't want anyone reselling their over-priced schlop even though the law says they can.
+Maybe we should call them Juice Pus instead.
 Added December 18, 2006

 Just Born & Marshmallow Peeps, who act like they just fell off the turnip truck in their ridiculous trademark infringement claim concerning a baby crib set.
 We think they have too much sugar in their diet.
 They think they are the only ones in the world who can use the word "peeps".
 Added March 31, 2007